davidbrowne/periodic/README.md

 This shows the transformation from system *A* to system *B*. *T* is our translation to the offset point. *R* is the orientation to apply to align the two systems.
 It also shows how to derive the inverse transformation from *B* to *A*.
 We have a rotation matrix *R* which provides the orientation, plus an offset *P* which is *A*'s origin represented in *B*'s coordinate system.

-Our periodic transformations follow the same basic equations, except that instead of having a rotation matrix *R*, we have a single valued orientation *O* that has a value of +/-1.
+Our periodic transformations follow the same basic equations, except that instead of having a rotation matrix *R*, we have a single valued orientation *&thetav;* that has a value of +/-1.
 It is +1 if the coordinate systems have the same positive and negative orientation, and it is -1 if the coordinate systems have the opposite orientation.
 The inverses of the orientation are the same (if you are opposite you stay opposite, if you are the same you stay the same).

 ![periodic coordinate transform](./svg/periodic_xform.svg)